Labii/labii3-docs/api/overview.md

 |Widget|*|-|-|

 ### Methods
-Labii's APIs belong to the Representational State Transfer (REST) category.
-They allow you to perform `RESTful` operations such as reading, modifying, adding or deleting data.
 Here are list of methods used:
 * **GET**: Fetch one or more objects
 * **POST**: Create an object
 * **PUT**: Update an object